Holographic BCFT Spectra from Brane Mergers: Review of 2-Dimensional BCFT

 We can use the open-closed-string duality \eqref{duality} to expand the Euclidean path integral on the cylinder as a sum over states in the open-string and closed-string sectors respectively.
 We show this now.

 The open-string sector consists of irreducible representations of the Virasoro algebra,

 The coefficients $ \mathcal{N}^{h}_{AB}\geq 0 $ are degeneracy factors of the open-string spectrum.
 The open-string Hamiltonian $ H^{\text{op}} $ generates translation around the cylinder, which is equivalent to translation along a strip of width $W$.
-By using a conformal transformation from this strip to the upper-half plane and employing the conformal boundary condition \cite{Cardy:2004hm}, we can relate $H^{\text{op}}$ to the generator of dilatations on the upper-half plane $\mathcal{L}_0$ (Figure \ref{figs:hopenPlane}),
+By using a conformal transformation from this strip to the upper half-plane and employing the conformal boundary condition \cite{Cardy:2004hm}, we can relate $H^{\text{op}}$ to the generator of dilatations on the upper half-plane $\mathcal{L}_0$ (Figure \ref{figs:hopenPlane}), Defining $ q = e^{-\pi\beta/W} $, it follows that